kek005/hello-world/README.md

 # hello-world
-This is my first repository to document my coding journey
+This is my first repository to document my python code